mrhansellis/Pierres-Order-Tracker/README.md

 ## Description

 Pierre's order tracker is designed as a simple database tool that allows a user to track vendors and purchase orders.
+Demonstration of RESTful routing practices and thorough testing of models.

 ## Setup/Installation Requirements